dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/architecture.rst

 Preferences
 ===========

-Preferences controlling behavior of Firefox Health Report live in the ``datareporting.healthreport.*`` branch.
+Preferences controlling behavior of Datalus Health Report live in the ``datareporting.healthreport.*`` branch.

 Service and Data Control